Planetary seismology as a test of modified gravity proposals: Summary and conclusions

 However, our approach carries with it various limitations, caused by assumptions and simplifications.
 The first and most crucial one, already discussed previously in the text, is the spherical symmetry.
 Earth is not a perfect sphere; moreover, the moment of inertia is sensitive to rotation and particular symmetry induced by it.
 It is already a problem with the PREM, whose density profile does not produce a moment of inertia which is in good agreement with the observational value within its accuracy.
-Apart from it, the PREM and our models are one-dimensional models, in addition assuming spherical layers.
-Taking into account their imperfections and varying density jumps will also have a non-zero effect on the moment of inertia and mass.
-The adiabatic compression, that is, assuming that the temperature does not vary with depth is yet another improvement which we need to take into account in our future work.
+One of the ways to overcome this problem without incorporating a nontrivial Earth's geometry could be estimating the equatorial moment of inertia in comparison to the polar one by applying travel time ellipticity corrections in the PREM by the use of expressions for the ellipsoidal correction of travel time provided in \cite{ken1,ken2}.
+Apart from it, the PREM and our models are one-dimensional, and in addition, assume spherical layers.
+Taking into account their imperfections and varying density jumps will also have a nonzero effect on the moment of inertia and mass.
+The adiabatic compression, that is, assuming that the temperature does not vary with depth is yet another improvement which we need to take into account in our future work. {Moreover, the PREM does not take into account the travel times of seismic waves that sample the boundaries of the outer and inner core - because of this reason it should not be used for body wave studies in these regions as we did in our simplified approach.
+Instead, one could use the model AK135-F \cite{kennett,mont} which is a more accurate model of those regions as it takes into account the complexity of core waves in comparison to the PREM.
+Also, one could use equations of state to model density and bulk moduli of the core \cite{irving} instead of relying on seismic data from that region, which can be subjected to uncertainties in the density jumps at the inner and outer core boundaries. }

 One may also be concerned about using Birch's law for the outer layers in modified gravity.
 As already mentioned, it is an empirical law whose coefficients were obtained experimentally.
-Although gravity has something to say about matter properties\footnote{Such as, for example, chemical potential \cite{kulikov} and chemical reaction rates \cite{lecca}, specific heat \cite{quantum}, Debye temperature and crystallization processes \cite{kalita}, or equation of state \cite{kim,wojnar4}.}, in this case we can safely use it.
+Although gravity has something to say about matter properties (such as, for example, chemical potential \cite{kulikov} and chemical reaction rates \cite{lecca}, specific heat \cite{quantum}, Debye temperature and crystallization processes \cite{kalita}, or equation of state \cite{kim,wojnar4}), in this case, we can safely use it.
 However, this law should be determined again if we deal with seismic data from Mars - note that the coefficients depend on the kind of material the outer layers are made of, which differ for each terrestrial planet.